 The Company leases an airplane from a company partially owned by Mr. Michael J. Brown, Euronet's Chief Executive Officer and Chairman of the Board of Directors.
 The airplane is leased for business use on a per flight hour basis with no minimum usage requirement.
-Euronet incurred expenses of \$0.2 million, \$0.2 million and \$0.1 million during 2011, 2010 and 2009, respectively, for the use of this airplane.
+Euronet incurred expenses of \$0.2 million in each of the years ended December 31, 2012, 2011 and 2010, for the use of this airplane.